-Here’s a quick recap of CGA’s new and/or revised safety publications issued in June 2019.
+Here’s a quick recap of our safety publications issued in January 2020.

-Here’s a quick recap of new and/or revised safety publications issued by CGA in April 2019.
+Here’s a quick recap of our safety publications issued in the last 2 months of 2019.

 CGA is a leading authority on technical and safety information for the industrial, medical, and food gases industry in North America and around the world.
 Our members are committed to the continuous advancement of industry safety.